Typhoon Kirogi (2000): Japan

 Rainfall up to 182 mm caused flooding throughout eastern Hokkaidō, resulting in widespread agricultural losses.
 Throughout Aomori Prefecture, large stretches of roads were washed out by flood waters and several thousand homes were inundated.
-Damage from the storm in Aomori was estimated at 600 million (2001 JPY, US$6.6 million).
+Damage from the storm in Aomori was estimated at ¥777 million (2000 JPY, $ million USD).
 In Obihiro, Hokkaidō, a total of 2957 ha of agricultural land was inundated by flood waters.
-The fishing industry in Urakawa District, Hokkaidō sustained severe losses, amounting to 889 million (2001 JPY, US$10 million).
+The fishing industry in Urakawa District, Hokkaidō sustained severe losses, amounting to ¥899 million (2000 JPY, $ million USD).
 High winds in the district resulted in moderate roof damage to several homes, some of which lost their roofs.